vp2350/Teachable-Machine-Audio-Visualizer/README.md

-# 330-project-2

-## Teachable Machine Audio Visualizer:
+# Teachable Machine Audio Visualizer:

 [Link to live project](https://people.rit.edu/vp2350/330/tm-my-image-model/AudioHW%20-%203/)

+Please read the instructions before use

+The visualizer was trained on a limited model so results might vary.

 ### Theme